birdzeng6/birdzeng6.github.io/README.md

 ## Features
 This website highlights my core competencies and unique skills through four key features:

-* Product & Design Leadership
-    I build and design effective, human-centered products at the intersection of business and technology.
+* **Product & Design Leadership**: I build and design effective, human-centered products at the intersection of business and technology.

-* From Idea to Reality
-    I'm an entrepreneur who brings big ideas to life, from founding a social network to promoting major concert tours.
+* **From Idea to Reality**: I'm an entrepreneur who brings big ideas to life, from founding a social network to promoting major concert tours.

-* Pioneering Conversational AI
-    I leverage cutting-edge AI to build powerful solutions that make a real-world impact.
+* **Pioneering Conversational AI**: I leverage cutting-edge AI to build powerful solutions that make a real-world impact.

-* The Art of Live Experiences
-    I bring my unique appreciation for music and meaningful experiences to every product I create.
+* **The Art of Live Experiences**: I bring my unique appreciation for music and meaningful experiences to every product I create.

 ## Technologies Used
 This website was built using [VitePress](https://vitepress.dev/).